ericr6/iexec-textile/README.md

 ## Improvment proposal
-iExec supports secure computation and can save credential in a secure secure service used in the iExec infrastructure to manage enclaves.
+iExec supports secure computation and can save credential in a secure service used in the iExec infrastructure to manage enclaves.
+This Secret management should support the bucket credential to improve security.

 ## Code description